sheheryarnaveed/sheheryarnaveed.github.io/_posts/2018-01-13-Cloud-Fundamentals.md

 published: true
 ---
 I'll publish and share it with you very soon.
 It was an informative session indeed; thanks to Microsoft Hong kong.

+For now just read the power BI session post which is complete.